HXDU/Project-2-Network/README.md

 # Project-2-Network
 # Data Collection
 Use Tweepy to collect the top 16 pages' tweets of Donald Trump and Barack Obama.
 Refer to the tweetsCollection.ipynb file.
+Since they both have a personal account and an official presidential account, we collected both of them.
+For their personal accounts:
 There are 2674 tweets of Trump, which dated back from 03-22-2019 to 06-13-2018.
 There are 2932 tweets of Obama, which dated back from 03-22-2019 to 09-22-2014.
+For their official accounts:
+There are 3766 tweets of Trump, there are 5514 tweets in total in his account.
+There are 337 tweets of Obama, which almost covers his whole presidency.

 # Data Set
 trumptweets.csv and obamatweets.csv are files of tweets, there are four attributes: favourite_count, retweet_account, time(when the tweet was posted), tweet(unprocessed).